-As a member of our plan, you pay a monthly plan premium.
-For 2018, the monthly premium for MyCare 30 (HMO) is \$5.
-In addition, you must continue to pay your Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).
+You do not pay a separate monthly plan premium for MyCare 35 (HMO).
+You must continue to pay your Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).

-In some situations, your plan premium could be more.
+In some situations, your plan premium could be more